PriyaDevNow/The-Cobalt-Building-London/README.md

 ## Credits

 ### **Content References**
-- All the content for the website has been written by myself, based on my extensive research.
+- All the content for the website has been written by myself, based on my extensive research
-- [Code Institute](https://codeinstitute.net/ie/) for their HTML, CSS, & Bootstrap learning material.
+- [Code Institute](https://codeinstitute.net/ie/) for their HTML, CSS, & Bootstrap learning material
-- [W3Schools](https://www.w3schools.com/) for additional learning material.
+- [W3Schools](https://www.w3schools.com/) for additional learning material
 - [Bootstrap example for masonry](https://getbootstrap.com/docs/5.0/examples/masonry/)
 - [Codepen](https://codepen.io/Maxalos/pen/MXXqGj) for the stylish vertical responsive timeline
 - Fred Rodgers – a neighbour and long-term Barbican resident who provided his paper on the history of the Barbican Wildlife Garden and pointed out further resources to me